Msanchez5/NBA-Analysis/README.md

 # NBA-Analysis
 <hr />

 ### Have you wondered whether the taller the person is, the better they would be at basketball, or if they were shorter, they wouldn't have a chance?
 What about what determines a winner?
 Or how would you predict a person's impact on winning based on their stats, even if they lost a game?
 In this project, I analyze NBA players' skills concerning their height.
-And determining whether height had an impact on determining a player's skill level.
+And determining whether height had an impact on a player's skill level.
 Another aspect covered is creating a prediction model for a player's contribution to winning.
 Using the metric of Win Shares per 48 MInutes, we could determine what stats contribute to winning.
 <hr />

 ### Table Of Contents (math Folder)